Deep $\Pi^0_1$ Classes: Background

-As there is a universal lower semi-computable discrete semi-measure, so too is there a universal lower semi-computable continuous semi-measure.
-That is, there exists a lower semi-computable continuous semi-measure $\M$ such that, for every lower semi-computable continuous semi-measure~$\rho$, there exists a $c\in\N$ such that $\rho\leq c\cdot \M$.
-One way to obtain a universal lower semi-computable continuous semi-measure is to effectively list all lower semi-computable continuous semi-measures $(\rho_e)_{e \in \N}$ (which can be obtained from an effective list of all Turing functionals by appealing to Theorem~\ref{thm-MachinesInduceSemiMeasures}) and set $\M = \sum_{e \in \N} 2^{-e-1} \rho_e$.
+As there is a universal left-c.e.\ discrete semi-measure, so too is there a universal left-c.e.\ continuous semi-measure.
+That is, there exists a left-c.e.\ continuous semi-measure $\M$ such that, for every left-c.e.\ continuous semi-measure~$\rho$, there exists a $c\in\N$ such that $\rho\leq c\cdot \M$.
+One way to obtain a universal left-c.e.\ continuous semi-measure is to effectively list all left-c.e.\ continuous semi-measures $(\rho_e)_{e \in \N}$ (which can be obtained from an effective list of all Turing functionals by appealing to Theorem~\ref{thm-MachinesInduceSemiMeasures}) and set $\M = \sum_{e \in \N} 2^{-e-1} \rho_e$.
 Alternatively, one can induce it by means of a universal Turing functional: Let $(\Phi_i)_{i\in\N}$ be an effective enumeration of all Turing functionals.
 Then the functional $\widehat\Phi$ such that

 for every $e\in\N$ and $X\in\cs$ is a universal Turing functional and we can set $\M=\lambda_{\widehat\Phi}$.
-One can readily verify that $\M$ is an universal lower semi-computable continuous semi-measure, which is sometimes called~\emph{a priori probability} (see for example G\'acs~\cite{Gacs-notes} for the basic properties of~$\M$).
+One can readily verify that $\M$ is a universal left-c.e.\ continuous semi-measure, which is sometimes called~\emph{a priori probability} (see for example G\'acs~\cite{Gacs-notes} for the basic properties of~$\M$).